iranzo/stampython/README.md

 - `/config delete var` will delete that variable from configuration.

 ### Stats

 The bot stores stats on users/chats, remembering the chat/user name and last time seen so it can be later used for purging data not being accessed in a while

 - `/stats show (user|chat)` will list the list of users/chats and time of last update

 ### Karma

 - `/skarma word=value` will set specified word to the karma value provided.

 ### Auto-karma triggers

-Bot allows to trigger auto-karma events, so when keyword is given, it will trigger an event to increase karma value for other words
+Bot allows to trigger auto-karma events, so when keyword is given, it will trigger an event to increase karma value for other words:

 - `/autok key=value` Will create a new auto-karma trigger, so each time `key` is used, it will trigger value++ event
 - `/alias list [word]` Will show current defined autokarma triggers and in case a word is provided will search based on that word
 - `/alias delete key=value` will delete a previously defined auto-karma so no more auto-karma events will be triggered for that pair

 ### Forward

 - `/forward source_id=target_id` Forwards messages from source to target
 - `/forward delete source_id=target_id` Stops forwarding messages from source to target
 - `/forward list` To get list of defined forwards

 ### Alias

 Bot allows to setup alias, so when karma is given to a word, it will instead add it to a different one (and report that one)

 - `/alias key=value` Will create a new alias, so each time `key++` is used, it will instead do value++
     - This operation, sums the previous karma of `key` and `value` and stores it in value so no karma is lost
     - Recursive aliases can be defined, so doing: